-Termination

-&amp;

-Consequences

-of

-Termination

-This phase deals with the end of the relationship between CSP and CSC, including the end of the legal relationship even though the latter will generally continue for several years after any termination as per mandatory laws and legislation.
+Termination & Consequences of This phase deals with the end of the relationship between CSP and CSC, including the end of the legal relationship even though the latter will generally continue for several years after any termination as per mandatory laws and legislation.
 This last phase for instance includes the assessment of alternatives, settlement and termination arrangements, cloud services transition projects and services, data export, customer and (end)use care and diligence, and adequate data deletion...